EdgeApp/yaob/README.md

 ### Updating properties

-Any time a property changes, the server-side object should call `this.update()`.
+Any time a property changes, the server-side object should call `this._update()`.
 This method is part of the `Bridgeable` base class.
 It tells the bridge to diff the object's properties and send over the changed ones.
+The `_update` method is only available on the server side, since its name begins with an underscore.

 The bridge compares the object's properties shallowly (`===`).
 This means `yaob` won't notice if you modify the contents of an array, for example, since the property's identity doesn't change (it's still the same array).
-To force the bridge to send a property like this, simply pass the property's name to the `update` method:
+To force the bridge to send a property like this, simply pass the property's name to the `_update` method:

 ```js
 class ListExample extends Bridgeable {